 Once you removed heroes, monsters and battlelines usually all is left are specialist and elite units.
 In the case of this army however there’s really little left and only one worth of your attention.

-The Mortis Engine behaves similarly than the Bloodseeker Palanquin but is not a hero.
-Sadly, it’s not a Monster either, despite being a Behemoth.
-Otherwise would have been definitely worth more.
+The Mortis Engine behaves similarly to the Bloodseeker Palanquin but is not a hero.
+It is a behemoth but not a monster.
 It has a shooting attack with an area of effect and a once per game damage to all units in range.
-But the real reason why you can consider taking the Mortis Engine is the bonus to casting that it provides to nearby wizards, something in short supply in this army.
+But the real reason why you can consider taking the Mortis Engine is the bonus to healing the summonable units in range, with a chance to double the efficacy of the Deadly Invocations battle trait.

-From the Radukar’s Court there are other models that are not heroes: Vyrkos Blood-born (weaker vampires unable to heal), Kosargi Nighguard (big Ogor zombies that can be buffed and protect Radukar the Wolf) and the Vargskyr (a medium sized beast able to charge from 18″ distance).
+From the Radukar’s Court there are other models that are not heroes: Vyrkos Blood-born (slightly weaker vampires that can make a pre-game move), Kosargi Nighguard (big Ogor zombies that buff when around either Radukar but work as bodyguards only for the Wolf) and the Vargskyr (a medium sized beast able to charge from 18″ distance).

 The Sepulchral Guard is another Warhammer Underworld warband, from the first season.
 Nice models, but they don’t match the current playstyle.